theoperatore/theoperatore.github.io/projects.md

 # Hosted Web Projects

 Here follows a list of my web apps, their sources, and a short description!
-Horray!
+Hooray!

 ## Triangulate